Srinuyadav149/opff/TECHNIQUES.md

 * **The Application Logic:** Manually insert dummy bytes or pad your width dimensions in your application code *before* writing the buffer.
 You effectively bake the alignment requirement directly into the file geometry, ensuring the OPFF file remains a faithful 1:1 mirror of your memory.

-## 2. Bitmaps & Modulo-8 Stride
+## 2. Bitmaps & Semantic Geometry Loss

-* **The Constraint:** Your data is sub-byte (e.g., 1-bit or 4-bit) and the scanline width does not map cleanly to a byte boundary.
+* **The Constraint:** Your 1-bit spatial data (e.g., a width of 13 pixels) does not map to a clean multiple of 8, triggering the Bitmap Modulo Contradiction in the core parser.

-* **The Application Logic:** Define the scanline as an array of the smallest possible byte-aligned unit.
-For example, if a 1-bit image width is 13 pixels, define the width as a 2-byte (16-bit) array in the header.
-Your parser logic remains O(1) by consistently reading a byte-aligned stride.
+* **The Application Logic:** You must pad the physical geometry to the nearest byte boundary (e.g., pad to 16 bits) to satisfy the hardware layout.
+Because the core header now maps the *padded* physical boundary (16), the *logical* semantic boundary (13) is lost to the core format.
+To recover this, append a custom footer storing the exact count of valid bits.
+The application reads the 16-bit physical geometry from the core, then reads the logical `13` from the footer to mask out the dummy bits during rendering.

-## 3. Endianness & Byte Order (The Rare Exception)
+## 3. Endianness, `mmap`, and Hardware Reality (The Rare Exception)

+* **The Constraint:** OPFF mathematically mandates strict Little-Endian (LE) byte ordering in both the header and the payload.
+You are executing on a Big-Endian (BE) machine, and calling `mmap` maps the raw LE bytes directly into your BE memory space.

-* **The Constraint:** OPFF captures a direct mirror of RAM, meaning it captures the host architecture's native endianness.
-Because modern hardware (x86, ARM) is overwhelmingly Little-Endian, endian mismatch is a rare exception.
+* **The Reality Check:** Because modern hardware (x86, ARM, RISC-V) is overwhelmingly Little-Endian, endian mismatch is a rare exception in modern computing.

-* **The Application Logic:** If you are operating in a cross-architecture environment (e.g., sharing data with legacy Big-Endian mainframes or specific network hardware), you must handle the byte order manually.
-Either pre-swap your multi-byte data (`u16`, `f32`) to a standardized Little-Endian format before triggering the memory dump, or use a custom footer to embed an endianness flag for the receiving parser.
+* **Why This is Not a Contradiction:** When `mmap` occurs, the OS maps the physical bytes exactly as they exist on disk.
+Endianness dictates how bytes are *interpreted*, but it does not change the physical *size* of the data.
+The core parser's geometric bounds calculation (`Expected_Size`) remains mathematically bulletproof.
+The parser calculates the payload size, maps it, and halts.
+The format has successfully acted as a pure physical mirror.

+* **The Application Logic:** The data layer is static; the clash is purely in the execution architecture.
+To resolve this, the application layer (not the core parser) must execute $O(N)$ `bswap` instructions immediately after mapping the memory for reads, or immediately before writing the memory to disk.

 ## 4. Custom Footers (`OPFX` & `OPF*`)

-* **The Constraint:** You need to attach metadata (calibration matrices, timestamps, color spaces) or define experimental, application-specific data types (e.g., swapping a standard 8-bit float for Bfloat8) without breaking the zero-copy core parser.
+* **The Constraint:** You need to attach metadata (calibration matrices, timestamps, color spaces, semantic geometry bounds) or define experimental, application-specific data types (e.g., swapping a standard 8-bit float for Bfloat8) without breaking the zero-copy core parser.
 * **The Application Logic:** Append arbitrary bytes immediately after the contiguous data block.
-The core parser stops at the defined dimensions.
-You can use the namespace byte in the magic number (`OPFX` for personal hacks, `OPF*` for domain standards) to signal to your application layer how to parse this trailing metadata.
-This enables seamless type-swaps: the core header maps the physical byte footprint, while the footer instructs your application logic to cast that exact footprint into a custom or experimental data type.
+Use the namespace byte (`OPFX` or `OPF*`) to signal the presence of metadata.
+Because the core parser does not validate trailing bytes, your custom footer must utilize fixed-size structs or length-prefixed architectures with isolated magic bytes.
+This explicitly protects your application from blindly executing uninitialized disk sectors as metadata schemas, while enabling seamless type-swaps and metadata injection.